Duration: A morning or an afternoon

 Make your own drum lampshade from the fabric of your choice.
-Choose a morning or afternoon course.
+Choose a morning 09.30am-12.00 noon or afternoon 1pm-3.30pm course.

 Georgia will arrive with all the tools and equipment needed to complete a lampshade during this short course.
 You will have fun creating a bespoke lovely drum lampshade to take home with you.

 Georgia will also bring a selection of her wonderful fresh fabrics from her Yorkshire studio and students can choose these for their lampshades or you can bring their own fabric.
 If you choose to make a larger shade, or if you select some of Georgia's fabric, these will be charged extra.